Fiscal Survey of States

 kwhite@nasbo.org

-This edition of the report contains data for all 50 states, three territories, and the District of Columbia on general fund spending, revenue, ending balances, and rainy day funds for fiscal 2022 (actual), fiscal 2023 (preliminary actual), and fiscal 2024 (enacted).
-Information on enacted changes to taxes and fees and employment compensation for fiscal 2024 is also included.
+This edition of the report contains data for states, territories, and the District of Columbia on general fund spending, revenue, ending balances, and rainy day funds for fiscal 2024 (actual), fiscal 2025 (estimated), and fiscal 2026 (recommended).
+Information on recommended changes to taxes and fees and employee compensation for fiscal 2026 is also included.

-Highlights of the Fall 2023 Fiscal Survey include:
+Highlights of the Spring 2025 Fiscal Survey include:

 General Fund Spending